-Why Are The Signs Of Depression In Men Different Than In Women?
+Why Are The Signs Of Depression In Men Different?

-While everyone may experience the issues mentioned in this article, please note that as part of our initiative responding to the APA Guidelines for Psychological Practice with Boys and Men (2018), these articles will focus on how these topics affect men and boys.
-We use "men" to refer to people who identify as men.
+Disclaimer: While anyone may experience the symptoms mentioned in this article, please note as part of an initiative responding to the APA Guidelines for Psychological Practice With Boys and Men (2018), this article will focus on how mental health impacts men and boys.
+We use "men" to refer to people who identify as men or male-aligned.

-Signs of depression, however, may vary drastically specifically between men and women.
-Men are more likely to openly display anger and aggression rather than sadness, and family and friends may not realize that this can be a symptom of depression.
+Men and boys may face mental health stigmas that can cause accessing care to feel challenging or shameful.
+Depression is a common mental health condition that anyone of any gender can experience.
+Signs of depression, however, may vary between those of different genders.
+For example, men may be more likely to experience anger and aggression rather than sadness, and they may not realize that this can be a symptom of depression.

-Men and women can show different signs and symptoms as well as different coping mechanisms.
-Depression in men is more often undiagnosed because the depression isn't recognized, signs and symptoms are downplayed, there's a reluctance to talk about the symptoms, and overall resistance to mental health treatment.
+Depression may involve signs and symptoms alongside coping mechanisms and depression-influenced behaviors.
+Men can show different signs, symptoms, and coping mechanisms than other genders.
+Depression in men may go undiagnosed because the depression isn't recognized as depression, signs and symptoms are downplayed, there's a reluctance to talk about the symptoms, or they resist reaching out for support.

 - Extreme fatigue